 Dr. McNulty began his college education at a community college and has since then attained Associate Degrees in Art and Science, a Bachelors Degree in Physical Education, a Masters Degree in Counseling and Educational Psychology and a Doctorate Degree in Educational Leadership.

 - Dr. Keegan N. Nichols, Vice President of Student Affairs (2010-2013)

 Keegan N. Nichols received her Bachelor's Degree from University of Central Arkansas, Masters Degree from University of Central Missouri, and a Doctorate Degree in Adult and Higher Education from Northern Illinois University.

 - Glenn “Skip” Sharp, Vice President of Student Affairs (1997-2010)

 Sharp earned his Bachelor’s Degree in Business Education and a Masters Degree in Administration from Emporia State University.
-Sharp has served as vice president of student affairs since August 1997.
 Prior to accepting the position in Colby, he was a teacher and assistant director at the Northwest Kansas Technical College for 33 years.
 Sharp also served as the interim president of CCC from November 2005 through June 2006 following Dr. Mikel Ary’s retirement.

 - Gary Schultz, Dean of Student Services (Fall 1978-Spring 1996)